Booming Colo. town asks, ‘Where will water come from?’

 The city counters that tests show it can remove uranium and other contaminants to levels well below federal drinking water standards.
 While he understands the concerns, Jokerst said uranium is commonly found — and removed — in water throughout the West.

-John Gauthiere, a former city water engineer who leads the citizens’ group opposed to the aquifer, is skeptical of the city’s assurances that the water will be safe.
+John Gauthiere, a former city water engineer who leads the citizens’ group opposed to the aquifer, is skeptical.
 “Maybe they’re as wrong as Flint, Michigan,” he said.

-Gauthiere also predicted that higher costs will be passed on to residents.
+Gauthiere also worries that higher costs will be passed on to residents.
 “You should never sell water rights that belong to the people,” he said.

+The citizens’ group is petitioning for a ballot initiative that would require a citywide vote before a sale, exchange or use of municipal water resources.
+The city clerk’s office has until Aug.
+23 to validate the 4,200 signatures submitted and force an election in November.
+While the ballot measure would not block the Terry Ranch deal, it could limit the city’s ability to use the ranch water or other groundwater resources, city officials said.

 Aimee Hutson, owner of Aunt Helen’s Coffee House in downtown Greeley, favors the deal.